ThermalMango/FakeBooter/README.md

 # FakeBooter
-A fake DDoS Booter inspired by https://github.com/Sayrix/fake-booter
+A fake DDoS Booter inspired by https://github.com/Sayrix/fake-booter writen in Python

 ## How to install